mtomchak/cit111_ccac/README.md

 ## Java Projects
 * Kennywood Ride Tracker- Developed code that would determine if a person was able to go on a ride at Kennywood
 * Car Land- Demonstrated object instatiaion
 * Baseball Scoreboard- Fully functional baseball scoreboard.
-Choose your own team.
+Choose your own team

 ## Technical Skills
 * Visual Basic